 Bear in mind that female motorists account for a significant percentage of your potential customers.
 Ask yourself whether they would be likely to feel comfortable coming into your workshop on their own to buy tyres.
 Points to consider include:

-- whether or not there is anywhere warm, clean and comfortable to wait
+- whether there is a warm, clean and comfortable waiting area

-- whether or not customers who may have little knowledge about or interest in mechanical matters would feel confident that they will get straightforward and honest service
+- whether customers with limited knowledge of mechanical matters feel confident they will get straightforward and honest advice

 You could consider signing up to the Foxy Choice Lady Approved Garage scheme to demonstrate your female-friendly credentials.

-It's not just female motorists who may be put off by a 'laddish' and untidy workshop - many other would-be customers and particularly older people will be put off too.
+It's not just female motorists who may be put off by an untidy workshop - many other would-be customers and particularly older people may be put off too.

 Quality of tyres